Bigaston/easy-bot/README.md

 - `%me%` : The username of who use the command
 - `%all%` : All the text after the command
 - `%n%` : The n-th argument.
 If the user don't specified him, return **nothing**
+- `%x-y%` : Generate a random number between x and y

 #### Exemple :
 In the code